 Should you disinherit?

-In my view, the best reason to disinherit a close relative is not to punish the person but because you believe the money would more wisely go elsewhere: for example to a kinder and/or more needy relative, or to a charity.
+The best reason to disinherit a close relative may not be to punish the person but because you believe the money would more wisely go elsewhere: for example to a kinder and/or more needy relative, or to a charity.

 In any event, do be sure you’ll feel good, long-term, about disinheriting the person.
 Don’t let a temporary flare-up outweigh the longer-term picture.
 Of course, the decision isn’t permanent—As long as you retain sufficient mental capacity, you can change beneficiaries later.

 Also, if other family members and friends learn of your disinheriting, they may criticize you.
-For example, some people believe “Blood is thicker than water” and thus, except in the most extreme circumstances, that you shouldn’t disinherit a child.
+For example, some people believe “Blood is thicker than water” and thus, except in the most extreme circumstances, you shouldn’t disinherit a close family member.

 Mitigating the effects

 Okay, let’s say you’ve decided to disinherit someone.
 Decide whether you feel it’s wise to explain your decision to the person.
 If so, there are at least two ways to try to get them to accept it gracefully.